 |Address: 306 Cedar Road, City Hall 2nd Floor, Chesapeake, VA 23322|

 |To report a possible violation, you can contact 757-382-CITY (2489) or Request a City Service online.|

 NOTICE for Tidewater Elevator Contractors and Owners

 All existing public elevators, escalators and dumbwaiters require an annual inspection.
 The Department of Development & Permits is responsible for ensuring that all elevators, dumbwaiters, escalators, moving walks and special hoisting and conveying equipment are installed, maintained, altered, operated, inspected and tested for compliance with the Virginia Uniform Statewide Building Code.
-All required inspections and tests shall be made by one of a City’s approved and certified third-party elevator inspector.
+All required inspections and tests shall be made by one of the City’s approved and certified third-party elevator inspectors.

 The owner/agent of the building is responsible for making arrangements with an approved third-party elevator inspector to complete the inspection prior to the expiration date of the certificate.
 The cost of the third-party inspection and test are the responsibility of the owner/agent.

 The Department of Development & Permits will provide, by email or mail (if requested), a written notice to all property owners/agents noting the elevator’s expiration date.
 This notice will be sent 60 days prior to the expiration date.

 What steps do I take when the elevator passes an annual inspection?